Social Investment Agency: 2024 revamp

 In May 2024, Minister of Finance Nicola Willis announced that the Social Wellbeing Agency would be revamped as the Social Investment Agency by 1 July 2024.
 The revamped agency would be a standalone central government agency with a revised mandate and new leadership board.
 Willis also announced the establishment of a new Social Investment Fund by 2025 to work with non-governmental organisations and iwi (tribal) providers to deliver services to vulnerable New Zealanders.
 While in opposition, the National Party had campaigned on establishing a Social Investment Fund to help disadvantaged citizens.
 The Fund was established in the 2025 New Zealand budget, with $190 million allocated for initiatives to support families with autistic children, reduce youth offending and truancy, and partner with iwi to support Māori communities.

 In early August 2024, Willis confirmed that the agency would become one of the New Zealand Government's central agencies alongside the New Zealand Treasury, Department of the Prime Minister and Cabinet, the Public Service Commission, and the new Ministry for Regulation.
 This would give the Social Investment Agency oversight over other government departments.
 In addition, Willis announced that the Government would appoint a new permanent chief executive and advisory board for the agency.
 On 24 September, Police Commissioner Andrew Coster was announced as the new chief executive, effective 11 November 2024.
+In mid November 2025, Coster was placed on leave as CEO of the Social Investment Agency following a critical Independent Police Conduct Authority (IPCA) report that he and other senior Police executives had covered up sexual misconduct allegations involving former Deputy Commissioner Jevon McSkimming.

+On 24 November 2025, Social Investment Minister Nicola Willis announced that the SIA would grant $50 million worth of grants to several community organisations including Te Hou Ora Whānau Services Limited, Tākiri Mai te Ata Trust, Te Puawaitanga ki Ōtautahi Charitable Trust, Ngāti Awa Social and Health Services Trust, Barnardos New Zealand Incorporated, Horowhenua New Zealand Trust and Kaikaranga Holding Ltd to provide various services to disadvantaged children and young people.

+On 3 December 2025, Coster resigned from his position effective immediately.